emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

 ## How It Works

-Apache HStreamDB data bridge is an out-of-the-box feature of EMQX that combines EMQX's device connectivity and message transmission capabilities with HStreamDB's robust data storage and processing capabilities.
+HStreamDB data bridge is an out-of-the-box feature of EMQX that combines EMQX's device connectivity and message transmission capabilities with HStreamDB's robust data storage and processing capabilities.
 With the built-in rule engine component, the data streaming and processing process is simplified between the two platforms.

-EMQX forwards MQTT data to Apache HStreamDB through the rule engine and configured data bridge, and the complete process is as follows:
+EMQX forwards MQTT data to HStreamDB through the rule engine and configured data bridge, and the complete process is as follows:

 1. **Message publication and reception**: IoT devices establish successful connections through the MQTT protocol and subsequently publish telemetry and status data to specific topics.
 When EMQX receives these messages, it initiates the matching process within its rules engine.
 2. **Rule engine processes messages**: Using the built-in rule engine, MQTT messages from specific sources can be processed based on topic matching.
 The rule engine matches corresponding rules and processes messages, such as data format conversion, filtering specific information, or enriching messages with context information.
-3. **Data streaming into Apache HStreamDB**: Rule triggers the action of forwarding messages to HStreamDB where data can be easily configured to HStreamDB stream name, partition key and record, facilitating subsequent data processing and analysis.
+3. **Data streaming into HStreamDB**: Rule triggers the action of forwarding messages to HStreamDB where data can be easily configured to HStreamDB stream name, partition key and record, facilitating subsequent data processing and analysis.

 After MQTT message data is written to Apache HStreamDB, you can engage in flexible application development, such as: